cottboy/SpamJudge/readme.txt

 It adds about 3 seconds, depending on the service provider and model used.
 Using a non-thinking model can effectively reduce wait time.

-= What should I do if the request still fails after all options are configured? =

-Check whether /v1/chat/completions is added after the API endpoint.

 == Screenshots ==

 1. Log interface